How to Create Volumetric Lighting in After Effects

 effect controls for lens flareeffect controls for lens flareeffect controls for lens flare

-And then just create a keyframe for the Flare Center at the beginning of the timeline and then at of the timeline move the position of the light to create another keyframe as you did with CC Light Rays.
+And then just create a keyframe for the Flare Center at the beginning of the timeline and then at the end of the timeline move the position of the light to create another keyframe as you did with CC Light Rays.
 This will create the same movement as before so that the light follows the position of the windows.

 flare center keyframesflare center keyframesflare center keyframes